How Long Should a Car Battery Last?

 The type of vehicle affects how long car batteries last more than anything, Piippo says.
 More vehicles are equipped with features such as automatic headlights and in newer cars, most of the interior functions stay active until you open the car door.

 “That battery’s draining down pretty quickly with the lights on and the radio playing,” he says.
 And it’s not only vehicles with many sophisticated features.
-The Chevy Cruze, for example, has a lot of electronic content that depends on battery power.
+Today’s entry-level cars have a lot of electronic content that depend on battery power.

 “Batteries have a limited lifetime, so age and use matters,” says John Burkhauser, an auto repair specialist and director of education at Bolt On Technology.
 “Every time a battery is used to start your vehicle, it loses a little life even though it should be charged back up right away.”

 In addition, the temperature can play a role in how long car batteries last.
 “Extreme cold and extreme hot temperatures will shorten the life of your battery,” says Lauren Fix, the Car Coach.
 “It has to work harder in order to start the vehicle.”
 And car batteries can also just fail unexpectedly.

 Watch for these signs your car is about to die.

 How can you tell when car batteries are going dead?